softwaremeisterei/backup/README.md

 In case an archive of the same name already exists, another name will be chosen for the archive by appending a sequential number (e.g. foo-20200508-(1).zip)

+The status bar will display the currently compressed files.

+On completion the total execution time will be displayed in the status bar.

-The source folder list, options and destination folder remain persistent over sessions.
+**The source folder list, options and destination folder remain persistent over sessions.**

 ***Screenshots***